crhall-writing/crhall-writing.github.io/_poems/looping.md

 gives an exit for the roundabout way of my heart
 to shoot off and land wherever it wants

-but right now the spinning is nauseating
-I vomited three times through last night
-and today my uncle came just to start a fight
-and there wasn’t anything to do but let him have it

-the satisfaction of beating someone down
-no matter how far they are already underground
-I’m just too exhausted to care anymore
-about feeling righteous or respected or whatever

 my chest aches, tearing and winding and mangling
 whatever sits under that set of ribs
 I still remember how gigantic that mound felt against his
 breaking his bones to escape

-while I’m getting my knees busted by a group of guys
-unable to handle the loss of another guy they knew on their own
-like I can control the time to make theirs more than mine
-I understand why it’d be so hard to cope

-it is for me, and I can’t imagine doing it more perfectly
 I’m not angry at myself
 it was like he came to me, guiding my sleep
 last night